Greenek/cv/README.md

 ## About me

-Web developer with **over 19 years' experience** in creating a wide variety of web solutions, from small business websites to **complex e-commerce platforms** and **enterprise applications** used by specialists around the world.
+Web developer with **20 years' experience** in creating a wide variety of web solutions, from small business websites to **complex e-commerce platforms** and **enterprise applications** used by specialists around the world.
 Familiar with all phases of the software development lifecycle.
 Finds Zen in the aesthetic code.

 Geek in love with coding, sound, and visuals, preferably at the same time.